josiasdev/BookFinderApi/README.md

 Below is a list of the main available endpoints.

-## API Endpoints

-Below is a list of the main available endpoints.

 | HTTP Method | Endpoint | Description | Requires Authentication? |
 | :---------- | :--------------------------------------- | :------------------------------------------------------ | :------------------- |
 | `POST` | `Auth/register` | Registers a new user. | No |